bohdi2/AkkaRemotingTutorial/README.md

 ChattyWorker preStart
 </pre>

-The last line "ChattyWorker preStart" is printed by ChattyWorker when it starts.
-At this point we know that the worker is alive and waiting for messages.
+The last line "ChattyWorker preStart" indicates ChattyWorker is alive and waiting for messages.

 ##Manager150